Symmetronic/discrete-wavelets/README.md

 - `npm run test:prod`: Run linting and generate coverage
 - `npm run build`: Generate bundles and typings, create docs
 - `npm run lint`: Lints code

+## This library in action

+An exemplary application with code using this library can be found at [https://symmetronic.github.io/covid-19-dwt-analysis/](https://symmetronic.github.io/covid-19-dwt-analysis/)

+## Related project

+- [Symmetronic Scaleogram](https://github.com/Symmetronic/strc-scaleogram) is a web component that allows to easily create a [scaleogram visualization](https://en.wikipedia.org/wiki/Spectrogram) from wavelet coefficients.